 Starling makes it simple to see where your money is going.
 Each transaction is categorised and displayed on a simple pie chart.
 Be it on food, transport or accommodation, at a glance you can see your exact spending habits.
 You will also get notifications every time money goes in or out of your account and if your card gets declined for any reason.

-These services only work if you have an internet connection so if you are often in places without wifi, consider getting a local sim card to keep you connected and on top of your finances.
+These services only work if you have an internet connection so if you are often in places without wifi, consider getting a local sim card to keep you connected and on top of your finances.“I love my starling account, even use it at home now.
+No trouble over 7 countries in Asia last year and will be using it again this year in Asia.” –Jessica.

 Saving Money with Starling Bank